informalsystems/hermes/guide/src/commands/queries/packet.md

     pending               Output a summary of pending packets in both directions unreceived-acks       Query unreceived acknowledgments
     unreceived-packets    Query unreceived packets
+    help                  Print this message or the help of the given subcommand(s)
 ```

 ## Table of Contents